 Finally, the Coastal Troller Association and American Rivers recommended significant increases in Columbia River Chinook hatchery production to enhance forage opportunities for the listed southern resident killer whale population, consistent with Washington's Southern Killer Whale Recovery Task Force comprehensive report and recommendations.
 The Oregon Department of Fish and Wildlife and Washington Department of Fish and Wildlife more generally supported the task force recommendations and then submitted comments on the recommendations that maintaining and increasing Columbia hatchery Chinook salmon production for this purpose would be consistent with both the program and the task force recommendations.
+Numerous recommendations and comments from individuals made a similar point.

-The salmon and steelhead objectives and indicators for both hatchery-origin and natural-origin fish (derived from the Columbia Basin Partnership provisional goals) reflect increases in basin-wide hatchery and natural-origin production over time, in particular Chinook stocks that are considered priority prey items for Southern Resident Killer Whales.
-The Council also recognizes that the Washington legislature provided funding to increase hatchery salmon production in the Columbia basin to benefit southern resident killer whales, with conditions to implement increases in a manner that does not impede the recovery of wild fish populations.
-Hatchery production that is maintained or increased to provide for mitigation, serves a broader ecological purpose, and is operated in a manner consistent with wild fish objectives is consistent with the 2014 Fish and Wildlife Program.
+The salmon and steelhead objectives and indicators for both hatchery-origin and natural-origin fish (derived from the Columbia Basin Partnership provisional goals) reflect increases in basinwide hatchery and natural-origin production over time, in particular Chinook stocks that are considered priority prey items for Southern Resident Killer Whales.
+The Council also recognizes that the Washington Legislature provided funding to increase hatchery salmon production in the Columbia basin to benefit southern resident killer whales, with conditions to implement increases in a manner that does not impede the recovery of wild fish populations.
+Hatchery production that is maintained or increased to provide for mitigation, serves and protects a broader ecological purpose, and operates in a manner consistent with wild fish objectives is consistent with the 2014 Fish and Wildlife Program.
 For these and other reasons, the Council did not see the need to add an implementation measure in Part II based on these recommendations.